SQL Testing Library for Python

 πŸš€ Multi-Database Support

-Test your SQL queries across BigQuery, Athena, Redshift, Trino, and Snowflake with a unified API.
+Test your SQL queries across BigQuery, Athena, Redshift, Trino, Snowflake, and DuckDB with a unified API.

 🎯 Type-Safe Testing